|CE-100: College Experience, Credits = 1 - 3|

 CE-110: Learning Strategies for College, Credits = 1 - 5

-Provides an overview of learning and motivation theories and methods that promote student efficiency in the classroom.
+Provides an overview of learning and motivation theories and methods that promote student success in the classroom.
 Empowers students to become active, responsible, and successful learners.
-Topics and techniques include: memory and learning, note taking, exam preparation and test anxiety, reading and writing techniques, time management, goals clarification, learning style, concentration, self-awareness and personal responsibility.
-Upon completion, students will possess a clear understanding of the strategies required to meet their academic goals.
-Recommended: Enrollment in at least one course, pre-college or at the 100 level or above.
+Topics and techniques include: memory and learning, note taking, exam preparation and test anxiety, time management, goals clarification, learning style, concentration, self-awareness, financial literacy, and personal responsibility.
+Upon completion, students will demonstrate a clear understanding of the strategies required to meet their life goals.
+Co-requisite: Enrollment in at least one pre-college college-level course.
 Formerly PSY 100.

 CE-114: Long-term Financial Planning and Continuing Education, Credits = 1